-St. Dorothy’s Residence caters for young ladies coming to study in London or for a short holiday from all over the world.
+St. Dorothy’s Residence caters for young ladies coming to study in London from all over the world.
 It aims at providing not only a boarding house but a homely environment where guidance and advice assure the well being and comfort of the students.

 The Residence is a historic, listed building in attractive grounds.
 Small, clean and quiet with a friendly atmosphere, it is ideal for female students on full study or on a short holiday.